What is the Role of the Chapter 13 Bankruptcy Trustee?

+If you are considering, or have already filed a Chapter 7 bankruptcy, then you will want to visit our Chapter 7 page for more information.
+The balance of this page pertains to the role of a Chapter 13 bankruptcy Trustee.
 When a Chapter 13 bankruptcy case is filed in Oregon, a Trustee is appointed by the Court to administer the case.
 There is one Trustee who administers all cases filed in the Portland Metropolitan area, the Northwest corner of the State and the Eastern half of the State.
 That Trustee is Wayne Godare and his website can be found here.
 If you live in Salem or Eugene or the intervening central valley, then your case will be assigned to Naliko Markel as your Trustee.
 Mr. Markel’s website can be found here.

+Chapter 13 Bankruptcy Trustee RequirementsAbout 30 days after you file a bankruptcy, you will be required to meet with the Chapter 13 Trustee and his staff.
+If you live in Portland, Beaverton, Lake Oswego or any of the other cities surrounding the Portland Metropolitan areas, and you file a Chapter 13 bankruptcy the meeting with the Chapter 13 trustee will be held here in the offices of Wayne Godare.
+If you live in Salem or Wilsonville or Woodburn, then your hearing will be with Naliko Markel here.
+At this hearing the Chapter 13 Bankruptcy Trustee will ask you questions about the papers you filed.
+You and your attorney should be well prepared to discuss these issues and defend any information you submitted to the Court.
 Generally speaking, the Chapter 13 Trustee will review all the bankruptcy papers you filed to make sure they meet the legal requirements of the Bankruptcy Code.
 He will also review in detail the Chapter 13 Plan of Repayment to make sure that it satisfies the requirements of the law.
 Aside from these general duties, there are four more specific topics that a Trustee will look closely at in your Chapter 13 bankruptcy case.

 Real and Personal Property AssetsFirst, the Chapter 13 Trustee will review the list of real and personal property assets that you filed.
 He may inquire into how you valued these items and may ask for proof of ownership, valuation or verification of any debts against those assets.
 The value of your assets is part one of the math equation to determine how much of your unsecured debt must be repaid through the Chapter 13 case.
 The more assets you own, the more likely it is that you will have to repay your debt through Chapter 13.

 List of ExemptionsSecond, the Chapter 13 Trustee will closely examine the list of exemptions that you have claimed against the real and personal property assets you own.
 Exemptions are like legal shields that protect equity in property from the bankruptcy trustee.
 The amount of your claimed exemptions is part two of the math equation to determine how much of your unsecured debt must be repaid through the Chapter 13 case.
 If you have lots of assets, but can properly claim exemptions for all of those assets, then you may not be required to repay any of your unsecured debt through a Chapter 13.